-DMAwhat?
-Pronounced dah-MAY-ik, this acronym describes the steps of the Six Sigma methodology:
+DMA What?
+Pronounced “D-may-ick”, this acronym describes the steps of the Six Sigma methodology:

 Like any methodology, it follows the four stages of the Deming Wheel (Plan Do Check Act),focusing on the second part: Do.
 It helps to be rigorous in the implementation of the plan.

 In Phase 1, the team will organize and identify the problem to be solved.
-To do this, it will use the traditional tools of project management and problem identification: brainstorming, root cause analysis, …
+To do this, it will use the classic tools of project management and problem identification: brainstorming, root cause analysis…

-Then comes the time of measurement, it is phase 2.
-This is the critical step for succeess in the project.
-It consists of gathering information, preferably quantitative on the process and what can impact it.
-Gathering information must be comprehensive and fair.
-Otherwise, the next step, analyze, will produce poor results.
-This is the too famous “garbage in, garbage out”, which means that the result cannot be better than the input data.
+Then comes the time of measurement, this is phase 2.
+This is the critical step for a successful project.
+It consists of gathering information, preferably numerical, about the process and what can impact it.
+The collection of information must be comprehensive and accurate.
+Otherwise, the next step, analyzing, will give bad results.
+We often talk about garbage in, garbage out, which means that the result cannot be better than the input data.

-With your analysis, you can then improve (phase 4), based on evidence.
+Based on your analysis, you can then improve (phase 4), using evidence.
 It is at this stage that you decide the solutions and put them in place.

 Finally, the phase 5 is to monitor, preferably continuously, the results.
 You confirm your assumptions were correct.
 Above all, you rely on the data and analysis to predict when the process begins to deviate and risk to produce unacceptable products or services.

-And that’s it, it’s time to move on to another Six Sigma project.
-Given the collection of data and analysis, it takes between six and eighteen months to to carry out such a project.
-We are far from a quick gain, but it is a gain that will last in time.
+And now it’s time to move on to another Six Sigma project.
+Given the data collection and analysis, it takes between six and eighteen months to complete such a project.
+We are far from a quick win, but it is a win that will last over time.